Karen Young’s OUI the People Is Redefining the Best Skin Care for Black Women and Men

 Courtesy of OUI the People

-While OUI the People has a line of over 15 products, Young says her number one focus is dry skin and that her favorite product is her best-selling body gloss serum.
+While OUI the People has a line of over 15 products, Young says her number one focus is dry skin and that her favorite product is her best-selling Body Gloss Serum.

 To learn more about Karen Young and OUI the People, follow them on Instagram and purchase her award-winning products here.